 According to a publication done by the University of Massachusetts in combination with a research team at AT&T, when data is backed up on the cloud, it can easily be redirected to a different location or to the employees who need to use it to get the system back online.
 You can set it up in advance to automatically redirect, or you can just create a redirection path after the fact of the disaster.

-The general outcome fora business who has used the cloud to back up data before a disaster is positive for the time after the event.
+The general outcome for a business that has used the cloud to back up data before a disaster is positive for the time after the event.
 If the data is redirected quickly enough, there will be microscopic interruptions in the system or the way that the business is run.
 Employees (as well as consumers) will be able to access the data as if nothing had happened.
-Cloud data is the existential fail over method that business owners have been working toward for decades.
+Cloud data is the existential fail-over method that business owners have been working toward for decades.